-While men make up 26% of our overall workforce, in June 2022 when this snapshot of data was taken, only 16% in the upper quartile and 9% in the upper mid quartile were male, whereas 35% of the lower paid quartile were male.
+While men made up 23.29% of our overall workforce, in June 2023 when this snapshot of data was taken, only 12.37% in the upper quartile and 19.59% in the upper mid quartile were male, whereas 35.42% of these of the lower quartile were male.

-384 Total Headcount
+2023 384 Total Headcount

-74% Female 26% Male
+76.6% Female 23.29 % Male

-Mean Gender Pay Gap -16.89%
+Mean Gender Pay Gap -13.08%

-Median Gender Pay Gap -28.96%
+Median Gender Pay Gap -26.89%

-What are we doing to address our Gender Pay Gap?
+What are we doing to address our gender Pay Gap?

-Talent and Culture are one of the key pillars in our current 5 year strategic plan.
+Talent and Culture are one of the key pillars in our current 5-year strategic plan.
 Using the outputs of gender pay gap reporting, we will add a specific lens to areas where we can encourage greater gender balance in all roles.
-In particular, we will focus on
+In particular, we will focus on:

-Recruitment - reviewing our advertising and selection processes to ensure we aim to attract a more balanced applicant pool for all vacancies
+■ Recruitment - reviewing our advertising and selection processes to ensure we aim to attract a more balanced applicant pool for all vacancies.
+In September 2023, we introduced Rezoomo - a Talent